nlp-tlp/redcoat/README.md

     $ mongod

+You'll need to keep this terminal window open while running Redcoat.

-Then, clone this repository into a folder and navigate there by running the commands:
+Then, in a new terminal window, clone this repository into a folder and navigate there by running the commands:

     $ git clone https://github.com/Michael-Stewart-Webdev/redcoat.git
     $ cd redcoat